About This Blog

 23 July 1967 the Detroit Riot

-Forty-four years ago today, the Detroit police raided an after-hours bar in the city’s poor black ghetto where 80 people were celebrating the return of two African American soldiers from the Vietnam War.
-Typically in such raids, the cops would … Continue reading
+On this day in 1967, the Detroit police raided an after-hours bar in the city’s poor black ghetto where nearly 100 locals had gathered to celebrate the return of two African American soldiers from Vietnam.
+Typically in such raids, the … Continue reading

 22nd July 2005 the Murder of Jean Charles de Menezes